MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/screen-capture-video.md

 - The **Direct3D11CaptureFramePool** object used by the capture session
 - The **GraphicsCaptureSession** and **GraphicsCaptureItem**
 - The Direct3D and SharpDX devices
-- The blank SharpDX texture and the **Direct3D11CaptureFrame** used for storing the current frame.
+- The SharpDX texture and render target view used in the copy operation.
+- The **Direct3D11CaptureFrame** used for storing the current frame.

 :::code language="csharp" source="~/../snippets-windows/windows-uwp/audio-video-camera/ScreenRecorderExample/cs/MainPage.xaml.cs" id="snippet_Cleanup":::